snagy22000/LMD-UI-Framework/README.md

 * cp_accordion - Branch for the component accordion
 * cp_tabs - Branch for the component tabs
 * cp_formel - Branch for the component form_elements
+* cp_carousel - Branch for the component carousel
 * gh-pages - will be used for the Presentation Site